What defines a good Software Developer?

 And when all is said and done, how do you measure if a software developer knows how to use some tool?
 They might have learned it, read it somewhere, but might fail in actually using it in a real world problem.
 We go back to the “what actually you do?”.

 Another problem of the measuring job is that a good Software Developer in company A can be a terrible Software Developer in company B. Even if these companies share the same technological stack.
 There are countless ways that a company differs from another, and every one of these can hinder the performance of a software developer.

 Take a “Good” developer from a big company.
 He must be able to survive the bureaucracy to bring his problem solving skills to the table.
 He might not be the brightest coder, but he will be able to thrive and bring results in such environment.

 On the other hand, a “Good” developer from a small company will probably need to be fast in delivering features.
 He might not build the most maintainable systems in the long run, but will surely be the best bet in this scenario.

 (both scenarios are completely hypothetical.
 Any similarity with reality is pure coincidence)

-If we exchange the developers, there is a high change that they will be labeled as “Bad” developers in each company, even with equal tooling, stack and technical knowledge.
-Worse, there is a high change that both will not tolerate the work conditions.
+If we exchange the developers, there is a high chance that they will be labeled as “Bad” developers in each company, even with equal tooling, stack and technical knowledge.
+Worse, there is a high chance that both will not tolerate the work conditions.